MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/ifs/kernel-extended-attributes.md

 keywords: ["Extended , File Attributes", "Kernel EA", "Extended Attributes", "$Kernel"]
 ---
 # Kernel Extended Attributes
-Kernel Extended Attributes (Kernel EA's) are a feature added to New Technology File System (NTFS) in Windows 8 as a new feature that guarantee only signed images are executed.
+Kernel Extended Attributes (Kernel EA's) are a feature added to NTFS in Windows 8 as a new feature that guarantee only signed images are executed.
 While this allows for a stronger-signing model, a signature check can be a costly operation in order verify an image is signed.
 Therefore, storing information about whether a binary which has previously been validated, has been changed or not would reduce the amount of instances where an image would have to undergo a signature check.

 ## Overview
 EA's with the name prefix ``$Kernel`` can only be modified from kernel mode.
 Any EA that begins with this string are considered a Kernel EA.
 Before retrieving the necessary update sequence number (USN), it is recommended that **FSCTL_WRITE_USN_CLOSE_RECORD** be issued first as this will commit any pending USN Journal updates on the file that may have occurred earlier.
 Without this, the **FileUSN** value may change shortly after setting of the Kernel EA.

-After a Kernel EA is successfully validated it will contain at least the following information:
+It is recommended that a Kernel EA contains at least the following information:
   -  USN UsnJournalID
       -	The **UsnJournalID** field is a GUID that identifies the current incarnation of USN Journal File.
 The USN Journal can be deleted and created from user mode per volume.
 Each time the USN Journal is created a new **UsnJournalID** GUID will be generated.
 With this field, you can tell if there was a period of time where the USN Journal was disabled and can revalidate.
         - This value can be retrieved using ``[FSCTL_QUERY_USN_JOURNAL]``.